Douglas D-558-2 Skyrocket: Design and development

 The "-2" in the aircraft's designation referred to the fact that the Skyrocket was the phase-two version of what had originally been conceived as a three-phase program.
-The phase-one aircraft, the D-558-1, was jet powered and had straight wings.
-The third phase, which never came to fruition, would have involved constructing a mock-up of a combat type aircraft embodying the results from the testing of the phase one and two aircraft.
+The phase-one aircraft, the D-558-1, was jet-powered and had straight wings.
+The third phase, which never came to fruition, would have involved constructing a mock-up of a combat-type aircraft embodying the results from the testing of the phase one and two aircraft.
 The eventual D-558-3 design, which was never built, was for a hypersonic aircraft similar to the North American X-15.

 When it became obvious that the D558-1 fuselage could not be modified to accommodate both rocket and jet power, the D558-2 was conceived as an entirely different aircraft.
-A contract change order was issued on 27 January 1947 to formally drop the final three D558-1 aircraft and substitute three new D558-2 aircraft instead.
+The supply contract was changed on January 27, 1947 to drop the final three D558-1 aircraft and substitute three new D558-2 aircraft.

-The Skyrocket featured wings with a 35-degree sweep and horizontal stabilizers with 40-degree sweep.
-The wings and empennage were fabricated from aluminum and the large fuselage was of primarily magnesium construction.
-The Skyrocket was powered by a Westinghouse J34-40 turbojet engine fed through side intakes in the forward fuselage.
+The Skyrocket featured wings with a 35-degree sweep and horizontal stabilizers with a 40-degree sweep.
+The wings and empennage were fabricated from aluminum and the large fuselage was primarily magnesium.
+The Skyrocket was powered by a Westinghouse J34-40 turbojet engine having 3,000 lbf (13 kN) thrust fed through side intakes in the forward fuselage.
 This engine was intended for takeoff, climb and landing.
-For high speed flight, a four-chamber Reaction Motors LR8-RM-6 engine (the Navy designation for the Air Force's XLR11 used in the Bell X-1), was fitted.
+For high-speed flight, a four-chamber Reaction Motors LR8-RM-6 engine (the Navy designation for the Air Force's XLR11 used in the Bell X-1), was fitted.
 This engine was rated at 6,000 lbf (27 kN) static thrust at sea level.
 A total of 250 USgal of aviation fuel, 195 USgal of alcohol, and 180 USgal of liquid oxygen were carried in fuselage tanks.

-The Skyrocket was configured with a flush cockpit canopy, but visibility from the cockpit was poor, so it was re-configured with a raised cockpit with conventional angled windows.
-This resulted in a greater profile area at the front of the aircraft, which was balanced by an additional 14 inches (36 cm) of height added to the vertical stabilizer.
-Like its predecessor, the D558-1, the D558-2 was designed so that the forward fuselage, including cockpit, could be separated from the rest of the aircraft in an emergency.
-Once the forward fuselage had decelerated sufficiently, the pilot would then be able to escape from the cockpit by parachute.
+The Skyrocket originally had a flush cockpit canopy, but visibility from the cockpit was poor, so it was re-configured with a raised cockpit with conventional angled windows.
+This resulted in a larger profile area at the front of the aircraft, which was balanced by an additional 14 inches (36 cm) of height added to the vertical stabilizer.
+Like its predecessor, the D558-1, the D558-2 was designed so that the forward fuselage, including the cockpit, could disconnect from the rest of the aircraft in an emergency.
+Once the forward fuselage had slowed down, the pilot could escape from the cockpit by parachute.